CoffeeBrewer64/casio-sploit/FX83GTX/images/physical/Images_Physical.md

 case\_lower\_down : The lower part of the case, facing downwards.
 Does not have the battery cover connected.

 board\_logic : The logic side of the circuit board.
 The Glob Top (the black blob, now partly grey).
 Scratches are all over the board and the screen was forcefully removed.

+board\_keys : The keypad side of the circuit board.
+Has the keypad removed and there are lines around the circular holes from when the keypad and board were being cut apart.